Aheter/Air-quality-index-prediction/README.md

 What pattern can we observe and which conclusions can we learn from them? (according to the data)

 ### The project has many steps and contained a lot of information
-### This specific file is created in order to give you the order of actions.
+### This specific file was created to show you the order of actions.

 1. Scraping.ipynb